alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 - `rng` The random number generator.

-- `scene_environment` Environment data used for setting drop positions.
+- `scene_bounds` Environment data used for setting drop positions.

 - `distractors` Metadata for distractor objects.